 1. Microphone Type

 There are three types of microphones; dynamic, condenser, and ribbon.
-In the case of on-stage vocal microphones, the focus is on dynamic microphones and condensers.
+In the case of on-stage vocal microphones for the vast majority of churches, these are dynamic microphones and condensers.

 This is where the trade-off occurs.
 A dynamic microphone can handle high volumes, such as when the youth group uses the sound system for a rally and kids are screaming into the microphone.
 However, they aren’t as sensitive to picking up the more subtle sounds in a singer’s voice.